Comparison & Guides

 No. Ayurveda encourages gradual, sustainable changes rather than dramatic overhauls.
 Start by adjusting how you eat (warm, cooked, mindful) before changing what you eat.
 Add appropriate spices, eat at regular times, and slowly increase body-type-appropriate foods while reducing imbalancing ones.

 Yes.
 While Ayurveda values sattvic (pure) food and many practitioners are vegetarian, the classical texts include guidance on meat consumption for specific body types and conditions.
-Ayurveda is about eating what is appropriate for your constitution, health status, and lifestyle -- not rigid dietary rules.
+Ayurveda is about eating what is appropriate for your body type, health status, and lifestyle, not rigid dietary rules.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.